-I fell into option “A” when I reviewed Teenage Mutant Ninja Turtles.
+I [gulp] kind of liked Teenage Mutant Ninja Turtles.
 Sure, it’s lazy, pandering, openly disdainful of its source material, and gross, both visually (Splinter, for one, was in desperate need of a bath) and for the way everyone seems to want to have sex with Megan Fox.
 However, the opening section of the film is a spot-on Batman parody, and once the turtles arrive the four voice actors (Noel Fisher, Jeremy Howard, Pete Ploszek, Alan Ritchson) make for a surprisingly strong comedy quartet.
 Moreover, there are multiple effective Whedon-esque plays on genre conventions.
 At the very least, it’s not quite the complete cinematic dumpster fire many would have you believe.

-I’m in the minority on that.
-As such, I am not surprised to discover Out of the Shadows made multiple course corrections; I’m just left with a movie which gave me little to nothing work with.
+I’m in the minority on that, though.
+As such, I am not surprised to discover Out of the Shadows made multiple course corrections to improve upon its predecessor; I’m just left with a movie which gave me little to nothing work with.

 It’s not all bad, I suppose.
 The computer animation has been significantly improved (e.g., the turtles don’t all have the same exact roided-out body type anymore).
 This the Turtle’s story, not April O’Neil’s, who was the foregrounded audience surrogate in the first film but barely registers at all in the sequel.
 Relatedly, the “everyone wants to bang Megan Fox” content has been significantly scaled back.
 Laura Linney bolsters the supporting cast as a no-nonsense police chief.

 Sadly, though, all of the self-referential jokes are gone, and genre conventions are only meant to be upheld, not subverted or mocked.
-The tone, plot and action seems to be modeled after the animated series, certainly more so than last time around, although there is still very little ninja fighting and a whole lot of them simply falling down from great heights.
-All of the new villains, allies and gadgets are unimaginatively plucked (and in a couple of cases barely updated) from every millennial’s childhood toy collection:
+The tone, plot, and action seem to be modeled after the animated series, certainly more so than last time around, although there is still very little ninja fighting and a whole lot of them simply falling down from great heights.
+All of the new villains, allies, and gadgets are unimaginatively plucked (and in a couple of cases barely updated) from every millennial’s childhood toy collection:

 KRANG (voiced quite unfortunately by Brad Garrett, oddly striving for both low and high notes simultaneously)

-The very video gamey, quest-based plot [spoiler alert] involves the last film’s big bad, Shredder (Brian Tee, all brood, no bite), pulling a Dark Knight-esque prisoner transfer escape with the help of a mad scientist (Perry’s Baxter Stockman) using recovered alien technology.
-However, the alien, Krang (just as hideous-looking as always), retakes the tech, and makes a “let’s take over the world together” pact with Shredder as long as he recovers two more pieces of alien tech scattered across the globe.
+The very video-gamey, quest-based plot [spoiler alert] involves the last film’s big bad, Shredder (Brian Tee, all brood, no bite), pulling a Dark Knight-esque prisoner transfer escape with the help of a mad scientist (Perry’s Baxter Stockman) using recovered alien technology.
+However, the alien, Krang (just as hideous-looking as always), retakes the tech and makes a “let’s take over the world together” pact with Shredder as long as he recovers two more pieces of alien tech scattered across the globe.
 Krang can’t do it on his own because he’s stuck in a different dimension.
 Shredder’s afraid to do it on his own because the Turtles are after him.
-So, he turns two idiotic henchman (Bebop and Rocksteady) into animal-human hybrids, and makes them do it.
+So, he turns two idiotic henchmen (Bebop and Rocksteady) into animal-human hybrids and makes them do it.

 As for the good guys, April’s around on the periphery, following her hunch about Baxter being in league with Shredder, and Casey Jones is the oddly upbeat corrections officer taking matters into his own hands due to the responsibility he feels from failing to stop Shredder from escaping during the prisoner transfer.
 As in the last film, the turtles have an arc (Leo’s worried they don’t work as a team) which is often obstructed by the plot (every time they argue about it something major pops up to distract them), but they have a secondary arc which, though thinly explained, delivers fairly standard, but effective X-Men-esque “mutants vs. society”/identity crisis drama.